NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 ### 3.5.2 The Hybrid Loss Function: A Detailed Anatomy

-The orchestration of the dual-branch learning is governed by a sophisticated hybrid loss function, which was moved from the introduction to its proper methodological place here.
+The orchestration of the dual-branch learning is governed by a sophisticated hybrid loss function.

 #### Step 1: Present the Formula
 The total loss, \( L_{total} \), is formulated as a weighted sum of four distinct components: